slimndap/wp-theatre/readme.txt

 	* Weekdays were showing up as question marks when using a multibyte language (eg. Russian).

 * Requirements
-	* The plugin is no longer tested for WordPress version prior to 4.0 (0.13.3).
+	* The plugin is no longer tested on WordPress versions prior to 4.0 (0.13.3).

 = 0.12 =